ali-rajabpour/ARPS-Scalp-Strategy/README.md

 # ARPS Scalp Strategy
 **Originally created: July 31, 2020**
-*(Note: This script was created in 2020 but is being shared on GitHub now)*
+*(Note: This script was created in 2020 but is being shared on GitHub on April 25, 2025)*

+---

-The **ARPS - Advanced Trading Indicator Suite** is a highly sophisticated, feature-rich Pine Script designed to enhance your trading analysis and decision-making process.
+The **ARPS Scalp Strategy** is a highly sophisticated, feature-rich Pine Script designed to enhance your trading analysis and decision-making process.
 It combines a wide range of powerful indicators, candlestick pattern detection, and trend-following methodologies into a single tool optimized for scalping strategies.
 Whether you're a beginner or an advanced trader, this indicator provides actionable insights to refine your strategy in highly dynamic markets.

 ---